TheCryptoUmbrella/nano-node-monitor/README.md

 ## Speedtest (BETA)

-WARNING this is only for advances users.
+WARNING this is only for advanced users.
 If you don't fully understand the following text, don't enable the speedtest functionality.

 #### prerequisites